scalameta/metals/BETA.md

 > ⚠️ This project is very alpha stage.
 Expect bugs and surprising behavior.
 Ticket reports and patches are welcome!

-# Installation
 The following guide provides instructions on how to try this on a real project, with the purpose of collecting valuable feedback from real-world scenarios.

+# Global setup
+These steps are required once per machine.

 ## Step 1 - sbt plugin
 The server needs to access some metadata about the build configuration.
 This data are produced by an sbt plugin.
 This plugin is currently not published, so you will need to copy paste it on your machine.
-You have two options: enable the plugin globally (so that it will be available in all projects) or locally to a single project.

 Here's the source of the plugin: https://github.com/scalameta/language-server/blob/master/project/ScalametaLanguageServerPlugin.scala

-### Globally
 Copy the source to either (depending on your sbt version):
-- `~/.sbt/0.13/plugins/project/ScalametaLanguageServerPlugin.scala` (sbt 0.13)
+- (sbt 0.13) `~/.sbt/0.13/plugins/project/ScalametaLanguageServerPlugin.scala`
-- `~/.sbt/1.0/plugins/ScalametaLanguageServerPlugin.scala` (sbt 1.0)
+- (sbt 1.0) `~/.sbt/1.0/plugins/ScalametaLanguageServerPlugin.scala`

-### Locally
-Copy the source to `/path/to/yourproject/project/ScalametaLanguageServerPlugin.scala`

 ## Step 2 - build the VSCode extension
 The VSCode extension is not yet published on the Marketplace, so you'll need to build it locally.